ASLattimer/Rad-Winds/README.md

 # Rad-Winds
+Data files for Lattimer & Cranmer 2021.
-Data files for the calculation of parameters to characterize radiation driven winds.
+Data files for the calculation of parameters to characterize radiation driven winds for massive stars.

 Description of each array file is provided below.
 Files are indexed by referencing the element indices of rho_range.npy and T_range.npy arrays.
 For 2D arrays, the first dimension is density, with element 0 referring to the density indicated by rho_range[0], and so on.
 Similarly, the second dimension is temperature, with element 0 referring to the temperature indicated by T_range[0], and so on.